varunteja007006/JobToday-ReactJS/README.md

 - **assets**
   - **images**
-> assets/images - Images that are required for the project are stored.
+  > assets/images - In the images folder images that are required for the project are stored.

 - components